 Conclusion

-In this blog post, we have seen how to setup calendar sharing between two office 365 tenants.
-We have also see different issues which you may face after configuration of the organization relationship.
+In this blog post, we’ve explored the steps to configure calendar sharing between two Office 365 tenants and discussed various issues you might encounter after configuring the organization relationship.